chrisx8/infra/roles/inf/tailscale/README.md

 Notes:

-- If running in a Proxmox LXC container, run `tasks/proxmox_config.yml` against the Proxmox host.
+- This cannot run on LXC containers.
 - You'll be prompted for setup.

-Supported OS: RHEL-based Linux system supported by Tailscale
+Supported OS: Debian or RedHat-based Linux system supported by Tailscale